 How do you pack extra-large furnishings like your elegant glass coffee table?
 Very cautiously with extra cushion.
 Wrap in moving blankets to protect breakable parts.
 Bonus: This will also prevent dings to the walls as you move in or out.

 Allow extra time for any special preparations.
 Inventory your fragile possessions and decide how best to pack each one.
 Spend a few minutes measuring doorways to see whether you’ll need to take apart bulky furniture.
 If possible, make sure when you start packing all breakables go into the truck last and stash them in a designated safe space once they arrive at your new address.
 That will give you space to unpack slowly and carefully.

 6 Common Valuables That Need Proper Packing

-There’s an art to packing paintings and sculpture — plenty of padding for your delicate items and the right box or wooden crate.
+There’s an art to packing paintings and sculptures — plenty of padding for your delicate items and the right box or wooden crate.